Push-Pull Gradient Methods for Distributed Optimization in Networks: A Gossip-Like Push-Pull Method (G-Push-Pull)

-From the third rows of $\mathbf{R}_k$ and $\mathbf{C}_k$, we can see that agent $3$ is aggregating the pulled information ($x_{1,k}$, $x_{2,k}$, $1/2\times y_{1,k}$, and $1/2\times y_{2,k}$); from the first and second column of $\mathbf{C}_k$, we can observe that agents $1$ and $2$ are ``sharing part of $y$'' and rescaling their own $y$.
+Algorithm 2 illustrates the G-Push-Pull algorithm.
+At each ``time slot'' $k$, it is possible in practice that multiple agents (entities that are equivalent to the agent ``$i_k$'' employed in the algorithm) are activated/selected.
+This random selection process is done by placing a Poisson clock on each agent.
+Anytime when a node is awakened by itself or push-notified (or pull-alerted), it will be temporarily locked for the current paired update.
+We note that in this gossip version (Algorithm 2), only the push-communication-protocol is employed.
+Other possible variants that involve only the pull-communication-protocol or both protocols exist.
+For instance, to give a visual impression, for a 4-agent network connected as $1\rightarrow2\rightarrow3\rightarrow4\rightarrow 1$ and $1\rightarrow3$ (each arrow represents a unidirectional data link and this digraph is not balanced/regular)\footnote{For simplicity, we assume $\mathcal{G}_{\mrR}=\mathcal{G}_{\mrC}$ in this example.}, if we are to design a pull-only gossip algorithm and suppose agent $3$ is updating (pulling information from $1$ and $2$) at time $k$, the mixing matrices can be designed/implemented as { } From the third rows of $\mathbf{R}_k$ and $\mathbf{C}_k$, we can see that agent $3$ is aggregating the pulled information ($x_{1,k}$, $x_{2,k}$, $1/2\times y_{1,k}$, and $1/2\times y_{2,k}$); from the first and second column of $\mathbf{C}_k$, we can observe that agents $1$ and $2$ are ``sharing part of $y$'' and rescaling their own $y$.
 The gossip mechanism allows and is in favor of a push-only or pull-only network, which is different from what we require for the general static network carrying Algorithm 1 (see Section \ref{sec: Push-Pull}, the discussion right before Section \ref{sec: Push-Pull_unify}).
 Such difference is due to the fact that in gossip algorithms, at each ``iteration'' $k$, only one or multiple isolated trees with depth $1$ are activated, thus trivial weights assignment mechanisms exist in the $\mathbf{C}_k$ graph.
 For instance in the above example with a 4-agent network, the chosen $\mathbf{C}_k$ could be generated by letting the agents being pulled simply ``halve the $y$ variable before using it or sending it out''.
 This trick for gossip algorithms is difficult, if not impossible, to implement in a synchronized network with other general topologies.